phoenix-rtos/phoenix-rtos-tests/psh/tools/README.md

 The `pexpect_proc` argument is the [pexpect](https://pexpect.readthedocs.io/en/stable/api/index.html) process returned by `pexpect.spawn()` method.
 Each functional test has the spawned process passed in the argument, which is `p`, please see examples below.

+There are also other utilities helpful when writing psh tests, for example `ls` or `date`.
+Please go to `psh.py` and check them, descriptions are provided in function's doctrings.

 ## The usage examples

 * The error statement assertion